kairosnfts/sample-dynamic-nfts/README.md

 ```
 The `CreateNftQuery` gql is found in [`queries.ts`](https://github.com/kairosnfts/sample-dynamic-nfts/blob/06fdb1c86d7970041e8aec40b6ac46697febdadf/app/api/nft/queries.ts), and you can reference the Kairos API options for this request in the [Kairos API definition for `CreateOneOfOneNft`](https://api.kairos.art/#mutation-createOneOfOneNft).

-The next step is to ask Kairos to deploy the newly created NFT to the blockchain:
+The next step is to ask Kairos to deploy the newly created NFT to Kairos servers in order to obtain an `niftId`:

 ```js
 /**